sparkflows/sparkflows-docs/docs/incorta/user-guide/incorta-reading-data.rst

 This document explains in detail the steps involved in Reading Data From Incorta Table using **Read Incorta** Node.

-Step 1 : Read Data from Incrta Table using Read Incorta node
+Step 1 : Read Data from Incorta Table using Read Incorta node
 -------------------------

 * Configure Read Incorta Node as below and click on Refresh Schema to read data from table.